- Here's why regular bike care and maintenance is important

 1. Disconnect the bicycle's brake.
 This will help you better clean.
 You can find out how this works in the assembly instructions of your bicycle.

-2. Remove dirt with rinse water and a brush.
+2. Remove coarse dirt with rinse water and a brush.

-3. Use a steel wool to remove any rust.
+3. Use steel wool to remove any rust, or for any bumps you can use fine sandpaper.

 4. Clean the disc brake again of residues that result from the brake pads being grounded up, for this you can use brake cleaner if necessary.